-Caldwell rejoined Arkansas State in 1985 as linebackers coach and was with the Red Wolves through 1989.
+Caldwell rejoined Arkansas State in 1985 as the linebackers coach and was with A-State through 1989.
 The school won back-to-back league championships (1985-86) and made three-straight trips to the NCAA Division I-AA Playoffs from 1985-87.